smarterer/leaderboard/README.rst

 leaderboard: a Smarterer API joint
 ===================================

 An example application using the Smarterer API.
+The application is written in **Python** but is small and simple enough that the ideas presented here should easily translate to any language.

 This example application includes the following concepts: